awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ## Enabling Enhanced Networking on Linux<a name="enhanced-networking-ena-linux"></a>

+The latest AMIs for Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and CentOS include the module required for enhanced networking with ENA and have ENA support enabled\.
+Therefore, if you launch an instance with the latest AMI on a supported instance type, enhanced networking is already enabled for your instance\.
+For more information, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena)\.

-The following procedure provides the general steps for enabling enhanced networking on a Linux distribution other than Amazon Linux AMI or Ubuntu, such as SUSE Linux Enterprise Server \(SLES\), Red Hat Enterprise Linux, or CentOS\.
-Before you begin, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena) to check if your instance is already enabled for enhanced networking\.
-For more information, such as detailed syntax for commands, file locations, or package and tool support, see the specific documentation for your Linux distribution\.
+The following procedure provides the general steps for enabling enhanced networking on a Linux distribution other than Amazon Linux AMI or Ubuntu\.
+For more information, such as detailed syntax for commands, file locations, or package and tool support, see the documentation for your Linux distribution\.

 **To enable enhanced networking on Linux**